bolderflight/ams5812/README.md

 ```

 # Wiring and Pullups
-Please refer to the [AMSYS AMS 5812 datasheet](https://github.com/bolderflight/AMS5812/blob/master/docs/ams5812.pdf) and the [Teensy pinout diagrams](https://www.pjrc.com/teensy/pinout.html).
+Please refer to the [Analog Microelectronics AMS 5812 datasheet](https://github.com/bolderflight/AMS5812/blob/master/docs/ams5812.pdf) and the [Teensy pinout diagrams](https://www.pjrc.com/teensy/pinout.html).

-The silver dot on the AMSYS AMS 5812 marks the location of Pin 1.
+The silver dot on the AMS 5812 marks the location of Pin 1.
 The AMS 5812 pinout is:

    * Pin 2: Ground
    * Pin 4: SDA